Dev guideRecipesAPI ReferenceChangelog

 Configure language options

 Configure language options by updating the QueryOptions settings.
-Optimizely Graph automatically reads language configuration from the globalization settings in CMS 12.
+Optimizely Graph reads language configuration from the globalization settings in CMS 12.

 services.Configure<QueryOptions>(options =>